knowledgejunkie/Project-X/ReadMe.txt

  For a compilation, you need a Java SDK, which is available for various platforms.

- All classes should work at least with Sun's JDK/J2RE 1.2.2 and higher.
+ All classes should work at least with Sun's JDK/J2RE 1.2.2 (from year 2000) and higher.
  Note: under special circumstances, some graphic drivers/locales cause
        big troubles with some versions of JRE's on different OS's.